avatarsdk/metaperson-unity-rendering-sample/README.md

 This repository contains a unity project with the exact rendering settings used in the Desktop version of the [MetaPerson Creator](https://metaperson.avatarsdk.com/).
 It also incorporates a sample scene to showcase avatars.

-The project includes several models in **FBX** with preconfigured materials. dditionally, some models are dynamically loaded at runtime in **GLB** format.
+The project includes several **FBX** models with preconfigured materials.
+Additionally, some models are dynamically loaded at runtime in **GLB** format.

 ![Sample Scene](./Documentation/Images/sample_scene.JPG "Sample Scene")

-The sections below describe the key configuration points that impact how the models appear.
+The sections below describe the critical configuration points that impact the models' appearance.

 ## Materials